-- A resourced construction schedule allows you to plan the mobilisation of resources such as equipment and personnel.
+- A resourced construction schedule allows you to plan the mobilization of resources such as equipment and personnel.
 You know how many of which type of resource you need and when.
 I’ve walked onto many projects and found that they either had too few, or too many, resources because the project manager didn’t understand, or wasn’t using, the project schedule.

-- Many contractors see the schedule as an opportunity for the client to use it to bash and penalise them.
+- Many contractors see the schedule as an opportunity for the client to use it to bash and penalize them.
 I see it as an opportunity to ensure that the client meets their obligations (such as providing access and information) timeously.
 An approved project construction schedule is a valuable aid when preparing delay claims.

 - They can be used to monitor the progress of subcontractors and suppliers.